 Lubeck Schleswig Holstein, Germany Travel Guide

-Lübeck is a warm and welcoming place, with cafes inviting patrons to linger over coffee and pastries, and restaurants serving hearty Northern German cuisine.
+Lübeck is a warm and welcoming place, with cafes inviting patrons to linger over coffee plus pastries, and restaurants serving hearty Northern German cuisine.

 The city balances its historical identity with up-to-date living, making it a destination that is appealing to history lovers, food enthusiasts, and those seeking a relaxing European getaway.

-Lübeck's proximity to other remarkable Northern German cities, like Hamburg to the southwest and Kiel (the state capital) to the northwest, makes it an excellent base for regional exploration.
+Lübeck's proximity to other remarkable Northern German cities, like Hamburg to the southwest and Kiel (the state capital) to the northwest, causes it to be an excellent base for regional exploration.
 Day trips to the sandy beaches of the Baltic Sea coast, including Timmendorfer Strand and Scharbeutz, are easily arranged.
 The Danish border is not far to the north, opening possibilities for cross-border excursions.
-This strategic location, nestled between rivers and close to the sea, defines Lübeck's appeal as both a historic city and a gateway to the diverse landscapes of Northern Germany.
+This strategic location, nestled between rivers and nearby to the sea, defines Lübeck's appeal as both a historic city and a gateway to the diverse landscapes of The north of Germany.

 Flows through Lübeck, meeting the Baltic Sea at Travemünde.
 This anciently made Lübeck a powerful maritime trading hub.